Neutrino mass and leptogenesis in a hybrid seesaw model with a spontaneously broken CP: Introduction

-In this work we present a scenario where the Standard Model (SM) is extended with a ${\rm SU(2)}_L$ triplet scalar with hypercharge $Y = 1$, a SM singlet Majorana fermion and a complex SM singlet scalar.
+In this work we present a scenario where the Standard Model (SM) is extended with an ${\rm SU(2)}_L$ triplet scalar with hypercharge $Y = 1$, an SM singlet Majorana fermion and a complex SM singlet scalar.
 The triplet scalar field and the right handed Majorana fermion generates a naturally light neutrino mass utilising the type II and type I seesaw mechanisms respectively.
-For a similar approach of combining seesaw mechanism to generate neutrino masses see\cite{Ferreira:2021bdj, Barreiros:2020gxu, Barreiros:2022aqu, Barreiros:2022fpi}.
-The scalar sector of the theory is constructed with a softly broken $Z_3$ symmetry that accommodates a CP violating complex vacuum expectation value for the scalar singlet.
-The soft breaking that provides a solution to the domain wall problem is crucial is generating a nontrivial complex phase in the neutrino mass matrix.
-Keeping all Lagrangian parameters to be explicitly real and with the spontaneously broken CP we perform an extensive numerical simulation of the model to identify the region of parameter space that is in agreement with the global fit of neutrino oscillation data \cite{Esteban:2020cvm}.
+We present for the first time a minimal setup for spontaneously generated CP phase in the neutrino mass matrix driven by a hybrid type I and type II seesaw mechanism which complements the existing literature \cite{Ferreira:2021bdj, Barreiros:2020gxu, Barreiros:2022aqu, Barreiros:2022fpi}.
+This model naturally incorporate a novel degenerate leptogenesis framework where both the scalar triplet and the right handed neutrino simultaneously contribute to leptogenesis without any intervening washout phase.
+The scalar sector of the theory is constructed with a softly broken $Z_3$ symmetry that accommodates a CP violating complex vacuum expectation value (vev) for the singlet scalar field \cite{Lee:1973iz}.
+We demonstrate the propagation of the CP phase to the leptonic sector through the scalar triplet responsible for a type II like seesaw mass of the neutrinos which is complementary to the mechanism discussed in \cite {Branco:2003rt, Branco:2011zb}.
+The soft breaking that provides a solution to the domain wall problem is crucial for generating a nontrivial complex phase in the neutrino mass matrix.
+Keeping all Lagrangian parameters to be explicitly real and with the spontaneously broken CP we perform an extensive numerical scan of the model to identify the regions of parameter space that is in agreement with the global fit of neutrino oscillation data \cite{Esteban:2020cvm}.
 Next we turn our attention to the possibility of generating the observed BAU \cite{Planck:2018vyg} driven by leptogenesis within this framework.
-Order one couplings in the neutrino sector expectedly lead to a scenario of nearly degenerate triplet and right handed neutrino that simultaneously contribute to a mixed leptogenesis scenario without any intervening washout phase.
-We demostrate that the model for spontaneous CP violation (SCPV) presented here can simultaneously explain the neutrino mass and mixing while also generating a matter-antimatter asymmetry in consonance with observation.
+Order one Yukawa couplings in the neutrino sector expectedly lead to a scenario of nearly degenerate triplet and right handed neutrino that simultaneously contribute to a mixed leptogenesis scenario without any intervening washout phase.
+We demonstrate that the model for spontaneous CP violation (SCPV) presented here can simultaneously explain the neutrino mass and mixing while also generating a matter-antimatter asymmetry in consonance with observation.